Fijian economy on path to recovery: Ali

 Ali highlights major sectoral performances are also upbeat as gold, timber and electricity production picked up in February.

-Ali says investment activity nonetheless, has remained subdued amidst a cautious environment given the upcoming elections, rising costs and global supply chain disruptions.
+Investment activity has remained subdued amidst a cautious environment given the upcoming election, rising costs and global supply chain disruptions.